2014-15 Tomato Seeds

 This is the pepper used to make Tabasco sauce.
 It was introduced to the country in the 1800’s from México and is still going strong.
 The peppers are 1 1/2-3” long and are held upright on the plants.
 They ripen from green to yellow to orange to red.
 30,000-50,000 Scovilles.
 90 days.

 I selected these bulk purchase seeds based on what I enjoy in my salads.
 There are 4 types of lettuce with different colors and shapes.
 A spicy arugula, an endive and some turnip greens.
 You can grow these in the spring and fall in most areas.
 They love the cool weather.
 I am growing these now in my greenhouse cold-frame for fall and hopefully winter greens.
 The picture shows you the approximate number of seeds you get.
-They are just to small to count so I use the 1/8 measure spoon.
-I broke them down by seed type.
+They are just to small to count so I use the 1/8 of a teaspoon.

 A leafy green with a slightly peppery flavor.
 The young leaves can be used fresh or mature greens can be cooked.
 It will get to 3 feet tall when fully mature.
 It does not like heat.
 A definite cool weather crop.